Co-teaching is an increasingly popular special

 How can you make your co-taught classroom a great

 place for teaching and learning?
-Check out this
+Check out these

 The Hammond Inclusive Teaching Project

-School City of Hammond Special Education Department and Purdue University Calumet School of Education
+School City of Hammond Special Education Department and Purdue University Calumet College of Education

 DIFFERENTIATED INSTRUCTION